 4/20 was a delightful post-COVID gathering of many advocates, long-time supporters, industry professionals, and lobbyists such as NJ CannaBusiness Association (NJCBA) President Ed DeVeaux, and former President Scott Rudder, and Treasurer Felice Twaddle stopped buy.

-While many were happy about the progress being made on adult-use sales, others are angry about the lack of homegrow, worried about patient care, and the opening of a larger market with micro businesses and Social Equity.
+Many were happy about the progress being made on adult-use sales.
+But others were angry about the lack of homegrow, worried about patient care, and the opening of a larger market with micro businesses and Social Equity.

 “There’s no politicians here.
 Thank God,” Cannabis advocate and columnist Jay Lassiter said.